vectordotdev/timber-ruby/README.md

 ## What is Timber?

-Using your logs shouldn't be a time consuming and frustrating process.
-If you were like us, it goes something like this:
+Accessing our application logs used to make us cringe.
+It was a time consuming, frustrating, and often fruitless process.
+If you were like us, it went something like this:

-> I need to access my logs, where should I send them?
-Which provider should I use?
+> I need to access my logs; I should centralize them.
+Where should I send them?
-> Why is this so expensive?
-Why is searching so difficult?
+> Which provider should I use?
+Why is this so expensive?
+Wow, my logs are a mess.
+> Why can't I search based on attributes?
 Would structuring my logs help?
 > Which format should I use?
 Will they still be human readable?
-What if the structure changes?
-> What about logs from 3rd party libraries?
-Why is this taking so much time and effort?
+> What if the structure changes?
+What about logs from 3rd party libraries?
 Ahhh!!!

-Timber solves this by providing a complete, managed, end-to-end logging solution that marries a beautiful, *fast*, console with libraries that automatically structure and enrich your logs.
+Timber solves all of these questions by providing a complete, managed, end-to-end logging solution that marries a [beautiful, *fast*, console](https://timber.io) with libraries that automatically structure and enrich your logs.
+Timber doesn't just parse your logs and make the best of it, it improves the entire logging process, all the way to the log messages.

 ## How it works